apuroop-apz/Docker-Project/README.md

 `docker run -d -t -p 8080:80 --name anyname -v /hostDir1/hostDir2/:/containerDir1/containerDir2/ apuroopapz/lamp_pma_tpch`

 ## Test the docker image
-- Assuming that you have already installed curl application in your host OS, this will give an output of the phpmyadmin page inside the terminal.
+- If you have already installed curl application in your host OS, this will give an output of the phpmyadmin page inside the terminal.

 `curl localhost:8080/phpmyadmin`

 - Open a web browser > In the address bar, type **localhost:8080/phpmyadmin** > You will see the phpmyadmin login page.

-- If you have assigned a username&password at docker run as below then you can login with those credentials at localhost:8080/phpmyadmin which would be username:anyusername and password=anypass.
+- If you have assigned a username&password at docker run as below then you can login with those credentials at **localhost:8080/phpmyadmin** which would be username:**anyusername** and password=**anypass**.

 `docker run -d -t -p 8080:80 --name anyname -e MYSQL_USERNAME=anyusername -e MYSQL_PASSWORD=anypass apuroopapz/lamp_pma_tpch`